dvdmtw98/notes/notes-vault/blockchain/bitcoin/wallet-recovery.md

 ### Independent Key Generation

 Wallet independently generates multiple keys
-Keys have to be backed up whenever a new one was created
+Keys have to be backed up whenever a new one is created
 The keys are independent and did not related to each other
 This approach is not used by modern wallets